nortikin/sverchok/docs/nodes/solid/general_fuse.rst

 have "Exact" mode, and you've provided ``[[0, 1], [2,3]]``, then you will have parts that come from intersection of bodies number 0 and 1, OR from intersection of bodies number 2 and 3.

+If neither Include or Exclude input is connected, then the node will output all parts of all intersections.

 After such playing, we can either fuse the remaining parts into one object, or leave them as different objects.